Basic Brown Stock

 5. After an hour, if making stock OTHER than chicken or seafood, brush bones with tomato paste.
 Use it all up.

-6. Put the oiled meat scraps, mushrooms and mirepox to the oven — using another pan if need be.
+6. Add the oiled meat scraps, mushrooms and mirepox to the oven — using another pan if need be.

-7. Roast 30 more minutes, watching the bones carefully — you want then browned, but NOT charred/burned.
+7. Roast 30 more minutes, watching the bones carefully — you want then browned, but NOT blackened.
 Remove from oven and let cool a few minutes.
-You can optionally speed up this step by finishing under a broiler, but you must watch it non-stop to prevent burning.

 Main Process

-1. Add the wine, parsley stems and all remaining ingredients except the parsley tops and the optional extra mirepoix to the pot.
+1. Add the roasted meat & veggies to the pot, along with all other ingredients EXCEPT the parsley tops and the optional extra mirepoix.

-3. Add cold water to cover everything, cover with a lid, then bring to a slow simmer, around 190°F. You can use medium to heat to get it there, but watch carefully and do not let it come to a full rolling boil.
+2. Add cold water to cover the ingredients, cover with a lid, then bring to a very slow simmer, around 190°F. You can use medium to heat to get it there, but watch carefully and do not let it come to a full rolling boil.
 And no stirring — ever!

-4. Cook 6-24 hours for poultry, 1-2 hours for seafood.
+3. Cook 6-24 hours for poultry, 1-2 hours for seafood.
 For venison or beef bones 12-48 hours (I favor 36 hours).
-If leaving unattended overnight, especially over a gas range, for safety you should opt for the oven-finish (details below).
+If leaving unattended overnight, for safety you should opt for an alternative cooking method (see notes below)

-5. Early in the simmering process, unappetizing-looking stuff sometimes floats to the top.
-Most recipes encourage you to skim it off, but some say don’t bother.
+4. Early in the simmering process, stuff sometimes floats to the top.
+Many recipes call it “scum” or “impurities” – and encourage you to skim it off.
+But some say don’t bother.
 I never bother and it doesn’t seem to hurt anything.
 Anecdotal evidence suggests fish stock might be an exception.

-6. Optional oven finish:I’d only do this with an electric oven.
-Carefully (it’s heavy!) move the covered stockpot to a 190°F oven after it first starts to simmer.
+5. Optional oven finish:I’d only do this with an electric oven.
+Carefully (it’s heavy!) after it first starts to simmer, move the covered stockpot to a 190°F oven.
 This saves the hassle of adjusting a burner for a consistent slow simmer and frees up the stove.
 Check the stock temp hourly and adjust your oven if needed until you are confident the stock is settled in somewhere around 190°F. Many ovens have an automatic 12-hour shutoff, so you should turn it off then back on before you go to bed if letting it go overnight.
 And then again when you get up, and again mid-day if you’re going for a long cook.
+Check out the recipe notes below for other options.

 Process and store

 1. Remove from heat.
 The next steps should be taken without delay.
-The stock will need to be cooled quickly.
+The stock should be filtered and cooled quickly.

 3. Optional: (this step can be taken later if it is not convenient to do so now) Reduce the stock to make demi glace or glace de viande (meat glaze).

-5. Use an ice bath in the sink to chill the pot quickly to at least room temp.
-Then move to the refrigerator.
-And now you can relax!
+5. Use an ice bath in the sink to chill the pot quickly to below 70°F. Then move to the refrigerator.
+Congratulations!
+Now you can relax!

-8. Optional: Clarify.
-Google “egg raft”.
-Leaves a crystal clear liquid — neccesary for consommé, aspic or any soup which should be very clear.
+8. Optional: Clarify (Google “egg raft”).
+Leaves a crystal clear liquid — necessary for consommé, aspic or any soup which must be very clear.
 Another benefit is you have to find something to do with the yolks.
 Om nom nom nom.

-9. Good up to 4 days in the fridge.
+9. Good up to 4 days in the fridge… bring to a boil before using if you try to push that.
 Freezes forever.
 See KillerNoms.com/WildGameStock.php#storage for details on storage.

 Recipe Notes

-It can be a little fussy controlling the temperature of a manual roaster oven, but a plug-and-play PID controller like this can make it easy, and can also be used for precise temperature control of most any other analog controlled cooking tool — including some electric smokers and most slow cookers.
-PID’s don’t work with digitally controlled cookers.
+It can be a little fussy controlling the temperature of a manual roaster oven, but a plug-and-play PID controller like this can make it easy with a little time familiarizing yourself with the PID interface.
+PID’s work with analog devices only, they are not compatible with digitally controlled cookers.
+They can used for precise temperature control of most any analog controlled cooking tool — including some electric smokers and most roaster ovens and slow cookers.

 Here’s a great use for a quart of venison or beef stock.